-There’s so many different types of large paper flowers to be made.
-I decided to dedicate a whole series to ones with interesting center pieces.
+There are so many different types of large paper flowers to be made.
+I decided to dedicate a whole series to ones with interesting centerpieces.

 To be honest, this was not the most fun set of flowers I’ve made.
 It took a long time to make and arrange and glue each petal.
 That’s why I’m so into the rolled and semi-rolled paper flowers, they are so much easier.

 There is something to be said though for the different aesthetic you can achieve with being able to arrange each petal differently.

 In this post, I will share some of my tips on how to best make these flowers.